Z2PackDev/Z2Pack/doc/source/tutorial_plot.rst

 The same technique can be used to combine multiple plots into one figure.

-Finally, there are keyword arguments (named ``settings``, ``wcc_settings`` or ``gap_settings``) which are passed to the :py:mod:`matplotlib` function creating the plot.
+Finally, there are keyword arguments (named ``settings``, ``wcc_settings`` or ``gap_settings``) which are passed to the :py:mod:`matplotlib <matplotlib.pyplot>` function creating the plot.
 They can be changed to modify the appearance of the different markers.
 Please consult the :ref:`reference <plot>` to see the default values for these.
 The following example shows how to change the color of the markers and lines in :func:`z2pack.plot.chern` from red to blue.

 .. code :: python